Want peace of mind before you travel or visit loved ones?

 The Rapid Antigen test at our Urgent Care locations provides results in 15 minutes.

-The PCR test at our Drive-Thru Testing Center yields results in 24 hours or less.
+The PCR test at our Drive-Thru Testing Center yields results in approximately 24 hours.

 This convenient testing is $100 and is a self-pay service.